You know it, we know it, the world knows it: later this year, it's pretty likely – sorry, pretty much nailed on – we'll see a new Apple Watch.

 - What your Apple Watch Activity Rings say about youThe rings on your Apple Watch reveal much more than you might think

-We said this was going to be a big deal in our Wareable 50 predictions for 2018 and we firmly believe that Apple will be a big player in this push to make its smartwatch better for health tracking.
-We've already seen evidence to suggest Apple's next Watch will have a strong health focus, like the study it recently announced in collaboration with Stanford University that will use the Apple Watch heart rate sensor to help detect irregular heart rhythms to notify if users if they might be suffering from atrial fibrillation.
+We said this was going to be a big deal in our Wareable 50 predictions for 2018, and we firmly believe that Apple will be a big player in this push to make its smartwatch better for health tracking.
+And we've already seen evidence to suggest Apple's next Watch will have a strong health focus, through the study it recently announced in collaboration with Stanford University that will use the Apple Watch heart rate sensor to help detect irregular heart rhythms to notify users if they might be suffering from atrial fibrillation.

-According to sources that Bloomberg has spoken to, the next Apple Watch will feature an electrocardiogram (or EKG) heart rate monitor, a method of reading the biometric information that is more common in the medical industry and is considered the gold standard.
-The EKG monitor would be activated by squeezing the Watch's frame with two fingers sending a current to the wearer's heart and checking for any abnormalities.
+According to sources that Bloomberg has spoken to, the next Apple Watch will feature an electrocardiogram (or ECG) heart rate monitor, a method of reading the biometric information that is more common in the medical industry – and is considered the gold standard.
+The ECG monitor would be activated by squeezing the Watch's frame with two fingers, sending a current to the wearer's heart and checking for any abnormalities.

-While Apple believes its optical sensor currently inside the Apple Watch is good enough to help detect serious health conditions, the idea of adding the most reliable tech would go some way to increase Apple's ability to reduce the possibility of data inaccuracy.
+Either way, it's a good thing Apple is looking to upgrade the sensors currently inside the Apple Watch.
+While they're good enough to help detect serious health conditions, the idea of adding even more reliable tech would go some way to reducing the possibility of data inaccuracy.

 When will the Apple Watch Series 4 officially launch?

-As we've already mentioned, Apple tends to work like clockwork when its come to announcements and launches.
-The Watch Series 3 was announced in September this year while the Series 2 landed and launched in the same month back in 2016.
-So it's realistic to think the same fall launch will happen for the Series 4.
+Apple tends to work like clockwork.
+The Watch Series 3 was announced in September last year, while the Series 2 landed and launched in the same month back in 2016.
+So, it's realistic to think the same autumn launch will happen for the Series 4.

-That should also mean that WWDC 2018 will be when we hear more about what Apple will be doing on the watchOS front before it starts rolling out the update to its new Watch and current Watches before the end of the year.
-Swim tracking was the killer feature for the Series 2 and LTE in the Series 3, so what will be talking about for the Series 4?
-There'll be plenty of speculation ahead of that big unveil next year, that's for sure.
+That should also mean that WWDC 2018 will be when we hear more about what Apple will be doing with watchOS 5, as we mentioned up top, before it starts rolling out the update later in the year, in time for the Series 4.
+Swim tracking was the killer feature for the Series 2 and LTE in the Series 3, so what will they be talking about for the Series 4?
+There'll be plenty of speculation ahead of the big unveil next year, that's for sure.